 I was very excited to try out Tria Laser and finally be able to perform hair removal at home.
 The system comes packed well, in a white carrying case, with a charger and a skin sensor.
 Because it's a high-tech device, there's an instructions packet and FAQ included, both of which are important.
 These are both things you need to read to know exactly how to use the system safely and correctly, so I made sure to read them both carefully.

 First, I had to make sure my skin was light enough.
 You place the skin sensor on your skin and then turn it on—if it turns green, you're within the right skin tone.
 If it turns red, your skin is too dark and you can't use it.
-People with large amounts of melanin can't use Tria, for fear of getting burned, scarred or blistered.
+People with large amounts of melanin can't use Tria, for fear of getting burned, scarred or blistered, according to the brand.
 I was sure my skin was well within the skin tone range, and the light did turn green.

 Let's Get Started